Browse by Medical Category

 Fellows will serve clinically in Rosebud for approximately three months a year split into two-week rotations, sharing a primary care panel with a close-knit team of co-fellows and faculty.
 While in South Dakota, fellows will work primarily in primary care, performing eight to nine half-days a week.
 A small share of inpatient coverage, with an average census of zero to two patients, is typical.
 Program and Indian Health Service facility faculty are available 24 hours a day, 7 days a week for clinical support.

 The clinical partnership in Rosebud offers fertile ground for participation in and development of community-centered programs.
 A sampling of active efforts include:

 Join us, or support us, as we help communities transform their health.

-The Rural Health Leadership Fellowship is excited to announce that we will recruit at least one fellow for the fellowship cycle beginning July 1, 2018.
+The Rural Health Leadership Fellowship is excited to announce that we anticipate recruiting one fellow for the two-year fellowship beginning July 1, 2019.

-Please arrange for all application materials including letters of recommendation to be e-mailed to the Rural Health Leadership Fellowship.
+All application materials including letters of recommendation should be emailed to the Rural Health Leadership Fellowship.